MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/07-exercise-configure-front-panel.md

 ### Loading an Intel 8080 opcode using the Click front panel

-Taking the same example as the virtual front panel.
-We are going to load the three byte [Intel 8080 Jmp](https://github.com/AzureSphereCloudEnabledAltair8800/Altair8800.manuals/blob/master/8080asm.pdf?azure-portal=true) at address 0x0100.
+Using the same example as the virtual front panel.
+We're going to load the 3 byte [Intel 8080 Jmp](https://github.com/AzureSphereCloudEnabledAltair8800/Altair8800.manuals/blob/master/8080asm.pdf?azure-portal=true) at address 0x0100.

 Follow along: